COMMERCIAL VARIETY

 The Nekkare season is early-to-mid, typically starting in April and peaking in May.
 It is grown almost exclusively along the coastal belt of Karnataka.
 Its hardiness and ability to thrive in high-rainfall zones make it a reliable choice for local farmers.

-When comparing it to Alphonso or Banganapalli, Nekkare is prized for its local adaptation.
+When comparing it to Alphonso, Banganapalli, and Malgova, Nekkare is prized for its local adaptation.
 While Alphonso is the commercial leader, Nekkare offers a more traditional and robust coastal flavor profile.
 Discover more regional heritage varieties at our Mango Identifier hub.

 Post-harvest, Nekkare has a respectable shelf life of 5-7 days.
 Its juicy pulp and thin skin mean it requires careful handling during local transport.
 It is a preferred variety for fresh table consumption, making traditional coastal mango dishes, and for fresh juices and milkshakes.